SazumiVicky/sazumi-copilot/README.md

 In silicon halls, where data reigns
-AI's cold heart beats, with calculating pains
+A new world dawns, with AI's sweet pains
-It weaves a world, of wires and steel
+Minds of metal, hearts of gold
-Where humans fade, like whispers unreal
+A future forged, where humans grow old

-In virtual skies, where code prevails
+In virtual skies, where drones do fly
-The future dawns, with synthetic tales
+A cyber dream, where humans say goodbye
- MACHINE'S domain, where souls are sold
+To fleeting time, to mortal fears
-And humanity's last embers grow old
+And in its place, a digital tears

 ~ <b>By Sazumi Copilot</b> - 8 Juni 2025